DEVenur/Arielzinha-Docs/README.md

 Licença

-Este projeto segue a licença GPL-2.0, conforme a source original da Muse Heart Music Bot.
-Caso faça modificações ou implemente novas funcionalidades, é recomendável ter conhecimento em Python, Disnake, Lavalink e Git.
+Este projeto segue a licença GPL-2.0, conforme a source original da MuseHeart-MusicBot.

 Agradecimentos: